MuhammadKurniaSani-me/MuhammadKurniaSani-me/README.md

 - 👋 Hi, I’m @MuhammadKurniaSani-me
-- 👀 I’m interested in web development and phyton
+- 👀 I’m interested in web development and data scientist
-- 🌱 I’m currently learning web development and phyton
+- 🌱 I’m currently learning web development and data scientist
 - 💞️ I’m looking to collaborate with you!
 - 📫 How to reach me: via email: sani230402@gmail.com